-And with the next generation of this unique style of lighting, the LED Polar 2 Neon Flex, flexible neon lighting has never looked better.
-With LED neon, rope lights are taken to the next level.
-Polar 2 LED neon lights provide a continuous bright neon glow that ordinary rope lights can’t match.
+And with the next generation of this unique style of lighting, flexible LED neon lighting has never looked better.
+With LED neon, rope lights are taken to the next level, providing a continuous bright neon glow that ordinary rope lights can’t match.

 Get a Custom Quote for LED Neon Flex

 Contact us today for bulk discounts and let us assemble a custom quote for your project's LED neon flex needs.

 - Save up to 90 percent of energy costs over glass neon

 - Extremely bright

 - Parallel wiring construction - so that even if one LED fails, the rest of the section remains lit